hannan70/end-to-end-agentic-rag-chatbot/README.md

-# 📚 PDF to Q&A Generator
+# 📚 Agentic RAG Chatbot

 ## This project is an End-to-End Agentic RAG Chatbot System built with Django, LangChain, CrewAI, FAISS, and OpenAI/HuggingFace Embeddings.